SlickRick1987/AdultDVDEmpire.bundle/README.md

 Example

-To activate specific functionalities, rename your movie file or directory like so:
+To activate specific functionalities, rename your movie files like so:

-    "Example Title {ade-1234567}": Direct search using an ADE specific ID.
-    "Example Title {tmdb-123456}": Skip automatic metadata fetching for later manual assignment or handling via TMDB-based agents.
-    "Example Title {imdb-tt1234567}": Skip processing for potential manual matching with IMDB identifiers.
+Examples of proper naming for the agent is in the Plex style,

+    Title (Year).

+    The Cat's Meow (2010).mp4
+    Batman VS Superman (2023).mp4
+    Spider-Man XXX 2: An Axel Braun Parody (2014).mp4

+    If using these triggers:

+    Title (Year) {tag}

+    The Cat's Meow (2010) {ade-1528431}.mp4
+    Batman VS Superman (2023) {tmdb-1203062}.mp4
+    Spider-Man XXX 2: An Axel Braun Parody (2014) {imdb-tt3798010}.mp4

 This metadata agent provides flexible options for handling metadata, either by direct fetching from Adult DVD Empire or by deferring to specialized agents, ensuring your